-A physical page should not have multiple memory types assigned to it through different virtual mappings.
-This may result in a loss of cache coherency, leading to stale data and unpredictable behavior.
+A physical page should not have differing cacheability types assigned to it through different virtual mappings; they should be either all of a cacheable type (WB, WT, WP) or all of a non-cacheable type (UC, WC, CD).
+Otherwise, this may result in a loss of cache coherency, leading to stale data and unpredictable behavior.
 For this reason, certain precautions must be taken when changing the memory type of a page.
-In particular, when changing from a cachable memory type (WB, WP, WT) to an uncachable type (WC, UC, CD) the caches must be flushed, because speculative execution by the processor may have resulted in memory being cached even though it was not programatically referenced.
+In particular, when changing from a cachable memory type to an uncachable type the caches must be flushed, because speculative execution by the processor may have resulted in memory being cached even though it was not programatically referenced.
 The following table summarizes the serialization requirements for safely changing memory types.